 Budapest is one of the most affordable cities to visit in all of Europe.
 Everything in the city — from accommodation to food costs — is severely discounted if you compare it to the prices of other major cities in the EU, like London, Paris, or Rome.
 This is a major factor that drives budget travellers to the Hungarian capital.
 So is Budapest expensive?
 If you’re wondering how much 4 days in Budapest will cost, here’s a brief breakdown of average prices:

 The cost of accommodation generally makes the biggest dent in any travel budget, so it’s something that needs consideration.
-Luckily, Budapest is an incredibly budget backpacker-friendly city so there is ample choice for affordable accommodation close to all of the major attractions and public transport links.
+Luckily, Budapest is an incredibly budget backpacker-friendly city so there is ample choice for affordable accommodation close to all of the major attractions and public transport links on both the Buda or Pest sides.

 There is honestly an overwhelming number of highly-rated hostels to choose from, and most dorm beds start at about €10 per night.
 If you want me to close to all the action on the Pest side, then I recommend staying at Big Fish Hostel.
 Shantee House is a great option on the Buda side while there are also a number of party hostels like Retox or Grandio if that’s what you’re looking for.